 Extract pictures and save them to your photo album

-Open a Zip file or RAR file that includes pictures and display one of those pictures; the first option that the Share button will offer is Save to photo album.
+Open a Zip file or other supported archive file that includes pictures and display one of those pictures; the first option that the Share button will offer is Save to photo album.
 Tap this to quickly extract your picture and place it into your photo album (camera roll).
 You can also use Share to post pictures directly to Facebook or Twitter.
+When viewing a video in a Zip file, tap Open in at the top right, Save Video will be offered, and this also will save to your camera roll.

 Create Zip files from selected files